 Syrian hamsters reach puberty at 6-8 weeks, while dwarf hamsters mature at 8-12 weeks.

-Before adulthood, hamsters are significantly smaller and lighter, weighing about 3 to 3½ oz to 1 oz.
+Before adulthood, hamsters are much smaller and lighter, weighing about 3 to 3½ oz to 1 oz.
 If a hamster weighs the same or less, it’s likely a few months old, while a bigger, heavier hamster is older.

 Ears